Coorparoo, Queensland: Urban development

 Presbyterian services in Coorparoo commenced with Sunday school and Sunday evening services held in the Shire Hall on Cavendish Road, organised as an outreach of St John's Presbyterian Church in Annerley.
 Land in Emlyn Street was purchased for £550 and a hall erected at a cost of £1500, opening in July 1928.
-In September 1931 Coorparoo Presbyterian Church engaged its first minister Reverend Andrew Cuthbertson Kennedy.
+In September 1931, Coorparoo Presbyterian Church engaged its first minister Reverend Andrew Cuthbertson Kennedy.

 During World War II, the Catholic United Serviceman's Association bought the house Erica at 398 Cavendish Road to establish a convalescent home for returned servicemen.
 The house was on a 6 acre block bounded by Cavendish Road, Goring Street, Beresford Terrace, Strangman Terrace, and Park Street.
 In 1946, the Xavier Society (a charity operated by Catholic professional and businessmen) purchased the property to establish the Xavier Home for Crippled Children (most of whom were victims of polio).
 Initially ten children were accommodated in the house until further buildings could be constructed on the site.
 On Sunday 15 May 1949, Archbishop James Duhig laid the foundation stone for a new hospital wing, announcing that children of all faiths could be admitted to the facility.
 The hospital was operated by the Sisters of Perpetual Adoration until the Franciscan Missionaries of Mary took over in 1951.
 The facilities on the site continued to expand over the years and also catered for children with intellectual disabilities and terminal illnesses.
 By the 1990s, caring for children in institutions was being phased out in favour of providing support for children in their own homes with the Xavier Home officially closing in 1994 with its last in-patient discharged on 27 October 1995.
 On 16 February 1996 the staff moved to a new location at 284 Pine Mountain Road, Mount Gravatt East, which was better suited to providing support services.
 In 2004, the house Erica was listed on the Brisbane Heritage Register.
 In 2007, the site was purchased to create The Village, a retirement community, resulting in the demolition of the hospital buildings with the house Erica being refurbished as a communal facility for the residents.

-Cooparoo Cricket Club's (CCC) history can be traced back to the 1940s with the current club starting in 1980.

 St Anne's Anglican Church opened circa 1958 in the Upper Cavendish Road area.
 It closed circa 1980s.

+Coorparoo State High School opened on 1 January 1963.
+It was renamed Coorparoo Secondary College on 1 January 1994.